 Ms. Warakomsky-Li has been teaching for Texas Ballet Theater School in Fort Worth since 2003 where she has taught all levels of the school.
 She is an American Ballet Theatre (ABT) Certified Teacher who has successfully completed the ABT Teacher Training in Primary through Level 7 of the ABT National Training Curriculum®.
 She has also traveled to Moscow and St. Petersburg, Russia to view the Bolshoi and the Vaganova Schools and to participate in their training programs.
 Ms. Warakomsky-Li was named Principal of Texas Ballet Theater School – Fort Worth in January 2007 and in 2016 was promoted to Associate Director.
 She also heads the Studio Training Company and has managed the Summer Intensive since its inception in 2007.

 Her 23 years of performance experience include principal roles in ballets by Ben Stevenson, George Balanchine, Sir Frederick Ashton, Sir Kenneth MacMillan, John Cranko, Antony Tudor, Jiří Kylián, Robert Joffrey, Gerald Arpino, William Forsythe, Christopher Wheeldon, Fleming Flindt, James Kudelka, Val Caniparoli, among others.
 Ms. Oliveira has been a teacher with the Texas Ballet Theater School since 2009.
 In 2017, following her retirement from professional dance, she was appointed Principal of the Texas Ballet Theater Fort Worth School.
-She is also currently in the process of acquiring her Diploma of Teaching Studies from the Royal Academy of Dance.
+She is a Progressing Ballet Technique Certified Teacher and a Royal Academy of Dance (RAD) Certified Teacher.

 Texas Ballet Theater School trains the next generation of dancers and arts patrons.
 Our Scholarship Fund helps keep the program growing by offering tuition subsidy and scholarships for students in need.